Synthetic Full Backup

 In terms of data, the synthetic full backup is identical to a regular full backup.
 Synthetic full backup produces a VBK file that contains all data that you have chosen to back up.
 The difference between active and synthetic full backup lies in the way how backed-up data is retrieved:

 - When you perform active full backup, Veeam Agent for Microsoft Windows reads backed-up data, compresses it and copies it to the target location.

 - When you perform synthetic full backup, Veeam Agent for Microsoft Windows does not retrieve all backed-up data from the Veeam Agent computer.
-Instead, it creates a new incremental backup, then synthesizes a full backup from data you already have on the target location.
+Instead, it creates a new incremental backup and then synthesizes a full backup from data you already have on the target location.
 Veeam Agent for Microsoft Windows accesses the previous full backup file and a chain of subsequent incremental backup files in the backup chain including a new incremental backup, consolidates data from these files and writes consolidated data into a new full backup file.
-As a result, the created synthetic full backup file contains the same data you would have if you created an active full backup.
+As a result, the created synthetic full backup file contains the same data as an active full backup.